skedgo/fastgo-react-native/blog.md

 ## Motivation

 I sometimes find myself trying to find a place, any place providing a specific service or product, and I want to find the one I can get faster to it, no matter which one it is.
 For example, I need to get some cash, so, I need to get to an ATM, no matter which one, just any.
-The same happens to any other kind of places, like Petrol Stations, a grocery stores, or even McDonalds.
+The same happens to any other kind of places, like petrol stations, a grocery stores, or even McDonalds.

 TripGo API allows us to compute routes from A to B, given a single mode of transport, or even multiple modes.
 So, we are going to build a sample app, lets call it 'FastGo', to compute the faster way to a specific kind of place.
-We will need the current location of the user, preferred mean of transport (for simplicity) and a set of possible places for each available kind.
+We will need the current location of the user, preferred mean of transport (for simplicity we will only allow one) and a set of possible places for each available kind.

 ## Goal

 The main goal is to show one way of using TripGo API platform, and having an example app will help us motivate and describe the usage of different services available in the platform.
 Given that our platform has free tier and you can sign up to get an API key, we built the complete example app using [react-native](https://facebook.github.io/react-native/) and share it in [GitHub](https://github.com/skedgo/fastgo-react-native) so you can play with it yourself.

-For simplicity, we are going to restrict our app to [a single city], but it can easily be extended to cover all the cities covered in our platform.
-Our platform provides several endpoints, a small subset of them will be shown and explained in this post.
-In general, the endpoints are called in a specific sequence, all starting from regions.json endpoint, to get information about the available regions and then, either go with the routing group or the location/services group, as shown in the following diagram.
+We are going to restrict our app to a single city, but it can easily be extended to cover any city we already has coverage in.
+Also, our platform provides several endpoints, a small subset of them will be shown and explained in this post.
+In general, the endpoints are called in a specific sequence, all starting from regions.json endpoint, to get information about the available regions and then either go, for example, with the routing group or the location/services group, as shown in the following diagram.

 ![Endpoints Diagram][diagram]